-Program updates and information are available via Water for the Seasons and Cooperative Extension’s Living With Drought website: Living with Drought.
+Program updates and information are available via Water for the Seasons program page and Cooperative Extension’s Living With Drought website: Living with Drought.

 Bergold, J. & Thomas, S. (2012).
 Participatory research methods: A methodological approach in Motion.
 Focus: Qualitative Social Research.
 Vol.13 (1).